 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does round hours.
 To ensure proper credit for clock hours, full-time students are required to clock in/out four times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
-Parttime students are required to clock in/out two times a day: when they leave at the end of the day.
-If a student fails to clock in or out for their schedule on the student must provide documentation to verify attendance on the missing time form.
+Parttime students are required to clock in/out two times a day: when they arrive at school and when they leave at the end of the day.
+If a student fails to clock in or out for their schedule on the student time-clock, the student will not receive hours.
+If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
 The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
 The school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - 5.
-Night students may not miss Thursdays; Monday through Friday may not miss Friday, and Tuesday through Saturdays may not miss a Saturday. - 6.
-Students must be on time, as tardiness inhibits the learning process.
-Students who are late for theory may enter the classroom and will not receive theory credit however they can "clock in".
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory classes to work in the clinic.
-Students that arrive later than 10:00 am for day school or 6:00 pm for night school will not be allowed to attend school the only exception that would allow school attendance is a Doctors note. - 7.
-During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$5.00 for each hour scheduled to complete after the contracted end date is reached.
+Alternate schedules are available to those students who qualify.